archdragon/archloot/README.md

 ## Examples:

-    # First, create a chest - a container for your drops
+First, create a chest - a container for your drops

     chest = Chest.new

-    # Initlialize your item
+Initlialize your item
-    # It can be anything - Archloot class will accept any object
+It can be anything - Archloot class will accept any object

-    your_item = YourItemClass.new(.....)
+    your_item = YourItemClass.new({name: "Random Ring of Spec"})
-    your_item2 = YourItemClass.new(.....)
+    your_item2 = YourItemClass.new({name: "Talisman of Testing"})

     first_drop = Drop.new(your_item)
     second_drop = Drop.new(your_item2)